chywang/CN-WikiCatReader/README.md

 Please run the programs according to the following order.

++ WikiSentenceExtractor (in the wiki package)

+Extract all the sentences from the Chinese Wikipedia data dump (xml format).

 + Indexer and Searcher (in the lucene package)

 Build sentence-level inverted index using Apache Lucene.